 You do not have to be Serena Williams to do sport by any means.
 You can take steps to be active without the apprehension of not knowing what you’re doing straight away or not looking like an Instagram fitness buff.
 Everyone starts somewhere, nothing is crazy.

 Try a class, go for a jog, try a taster session for a sports society.
-Build up stamina and take steps to reaching your goals that at first seemed crazy to achieve – show them what crazy can do.
-You never know, you may have a talent waiting to be unearthed.
-You will never know until you look for it!
+Build up stamina and take steps to reaching your goals that at first seemed crazy to achieve – show them what crazy can do!

 Image: Edwin Martinez via Wikimedia Commons